 Some say that it is the most vital tool of all supply-side policies.
 Government spending on education and training improves human capital by improving skills and the quality of the workforce.

-The productivity of workers increases and increases the potential output of the economy.
-Economies that have invested heavily in education are those who are prepared for the future.
-You can study the relationship between productivity and production through the Solow growth model.
+Workers’ productivity increases the economy’s potential output.
+Economies that have invested heavily in education are those that are prepared for the future.
+The Solow growth model can be used to study the relationship between productivity and production.

 Research and development

-The government tries and encourages companies to invest in research and development by offering tax credits.
+The government offers tax credits to encourage companies to invest in research and development.
 If both are successful, this could allow the country to grow at a higher rate.

 Economists are also of the view that encouraging fair competition will also lead to increased innovation, which results in faster technological progress.
 Innovation comes from reliable research and development.

 Developed countries, such as the United States, prohibit practices that hinder fair competition.
-The reason is, by competing, companies will be encouraged to be better, resulting in many new innovations.
+By competing, companies are encouraged to improve, resulting in many new innovations.
 This is why many technological innovations come from companies in developed countries, apart from educational factors and research quality, of course.

-Capital and labor input will be more productive with the application of better technology.
+The application of better technology will increase the productivity of capital and labor input.
 Technological improvements allow the economy to produce more output using the same number of inputs.
 Using the latest, more sophisticated technology, workers can make more products than with conventional equipment beforehand.

 Supply-side policies and unemployment rates

-Supply-side policies are critical in reducing the natural rate of unemployment.
-Natural unemployment is a type of unemployment that persists, even though the economy is at full employment.
+Supply-side policy is critical in reducing the natural rate of unemployment.
+Natural unemployment persists even though the economy is at full employment.
 It includes structural unemployment and frictional unemployment.

 Supply-side policies are useful for reducing the natural rate of unemployment.
 One way is to encourage a more flexible labor market.
 For example, the government can make it easier to recruit and fire workers.